clemsos/writings/_quora/2018-08-31-What-is-a-smart-entry-strategy-for-a-westerner-who-wants-to-live-and-work-in-China.md

 language: en
 title: |
-    What is a smart entry strategy for a westerner who wants to live and work in China? - Quora
+    What is a smart entry strategy for a westerner who wants to live and work in China?
 ---

 If you are serious about it, to enter China is a major investment.
 It